-Another characteristic of a family court is that it can carry out conciliation proceedings for some personal status cases and other domestic relations cases.
-Unlike arbitration and mediation, domestic relations conciliation is a strong dispute settlement means with a judicial function.
-For example the conciliation proceedings are carried out at a court, which is a judicial organ, either by a conciliation committee (composed of one judge and two or more domestic relations conciliation commissioners) or by one judge.
-In addition, the result of settlement by conciliation is given the same effect as a final and binding judgment or adjudication.
+Another characteristic of a family court is that it can carry out conciliation proceedings for personal status cases and some cases regarding family affairs.
+Unlike arbitration and mediation, the conciliation proceedings are carried out at a court, which is a judicial organ, either by a conciliation committee (composed of one judge and two or more domestic relations conciliation commissioners) or by one judge.
+In addition to that, the result of successful conciliation is given the same effect as a final and binding judgment or adjudication.
+Therefore, it can be said that domestic relations conciliation is a powerful means of dispute resolution that performs a judicial function.